Explore expert tips on how to find affordable home insurance in Minneapolis, Minnesota.

 Homeowners insurance rates in Minneapolis vary from one insurance company to another.
 The most inexpensive home insurance in Minneapolis comes from AAA, which offers average annual rates of just $1,344 per year.
 This is more favorable than the city’s average homeowners premium of $2,038.

-Have a look at the cheapest insurance companies in Minneapolis, Minnesota to find the best home policy for your needs.
+Have a look at the cheapest home insurers in Minneapolis, Minnesota to find the best home policy for your needs.
+Then, see our guide ranking home insurance companies based on customer satisfaction and other factors.

 |Company||Average Annual Rate|